Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support components, controls and class libraries?

-Yes, Be sure to specify 'Conservative' configuration when processing such assemblies so that public entities which are used externally are not renamed.
+Yes, Be sure to specify 'Conservative' configuration when obfuscating such assemblies so that public entities which are used externally are not renamed.

 Q. Does Crypto Obfuscator support console applications?